 Lake Eaton Sinkhole Trail

-Descend into an 80-foot sinkhole hiding a secret hardwood forest in the heart of Florida's Big Scrub
+Descend into an 80-foot sinkhole hiding a secret hardwood forest in the heart of Florida's Big Scrub. ⚠ Sinkhole Trail currently CLOSED by USFS (since Oct 2024).

 About Lake Eaton Sinkhole Trail